alvansaid/alvansaid/README.md

 👋 **Hi, I’m @alvansaid**
 - 👀 I’m interested in mathematics modelling, including machine learning, data analytics, and deep learning
 - 🌱 I’m currently learning data analytics and visualization
-- 📊 There are some examples of my last project in this repository, hope it helped everyone and we can learn together
+- 📊 There are some examples of my last project in my github, hope it helped everyone and we can learn together

 <!---
 alvansaid/alvansaid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.